MasterCraftArc/company-website/content/blog/20210715-devops-101/index.md

 slug: devops-101
 title: DevOps 101
 date: 2021-07-15
+published: true
+tags: DevSecOps
 description: DevOps, DevSecOps, et al are some of the most commonly misunderstood terms in the industry.
 While their usage has become ubiquitous...
 category: DevSecOps
-image: card3.png
+image: computer.png
-published: true
-tags: DevSecOps
 ---

 DevOps, DevSecOps, et al are some of the most commonly misunderstood terms in the industry.
 While their usage has become